-FASTag mandatory from midnight, Know how much fine do you need to pay if you don’t have it
+FASTag mandatory from today, Know how much fine do you need to pay if you don’t have it

 New Delhi, Feb 15: Vehicles without FASTag would have to to pay double the toll fee at electronic toll plazas from Monday midnight across the country.